Skip to main content

 Debug Mode

-To troubleshoot issues with the puppet collector, run the python.d.plugin with the debug option enabled.
+To troubleshoot issues with the puppet collector, run the go.d.plugin with the debug option enabled.
 The output should give you clues as to why the collector isn't working.

 • Navigate to the plugins.d directory, usually at /usr/libexec/netdata/plugins.d/.
 If that's not the case on your system, open netdata.conf and look for the plugins setting under [directories].